UMMobile/ummobile_sdk/README.md

 The `UMMobileSDK` contains an attribute for each API section.

 - `user`: contains the functions to get the user information.
+- `academic`: contains the functions to get the academic information.
 - `catalogue`: contains the functions to get the general information.

 ## Individual vs Main class